Ancient Rome: Caesar and the First Triumvirate

 To avoid this fate, Caesar crossed the Rubicon River and invaded Rome in 49 BC.
-Pompey and his party fled from Italy, pursued by Caesar.
-The Battle of Pharsalus was a brilliant victory for Caesar and in this and other campaigns he destroyed all of the optimates leaders: Metellus Scipio, Cato the Younger, and Pompey's son, Gnaeus Pompeius.
+The Battle of Pharsalus was a brilliant victory for Caesar and in this and other campaigns, he destroyed all of the optimates leaders: Metellus Scipio, Cato the Younger, and Pompey's son, Gnaeus Pompeius Magnus.
 Pompey was murdered in Egypt in 48 BC.
-Caesar was now pre-eminent over Rome, attracting the bitter enmity of many aristocrats.
-He was granted many offices and honours.
-In just five years, he held four consulships, two ordinary dictatorships, and two special dictatorships: one for ten years and another for perpetuity.
+Caesar was now pre-eminent over Rome: in five years he held four consulships, two ordinary dictatorships, and two special dictatorships, one for perpetuity.
 He was murdered in 44 BC, on the Ides of March by the Liberatores.